jordansds/Archipelago_TWW3_Alt/README.md

 **balance**: Forces unlocks to be near the start of the multiworld so you're guaranteed to get useful items early.
 In a multiworld setting, 20 is probably the highest you'd want this.
 If you're not sure what to do with this option, either set it to 10 or leave it off.
-For singleplayer games a value of at least 40 should give you a smooth early game.
+For singleplayer games a value of at least 40 should guarantee a smooth early game.

 **force_early_buildings/units/techs**: Choose which unlocks are forced.
 Only applies if balance is not zero.